jewelsofthought/neshama/site/posts/story/jewels.md

 > In the infinite realm, any finite event can be reduced to a mere point.
 And any infinite event is of lessor order than the Infinite Infinity.

 _This is a introduction to the pieces on infinity, the beginning (creation), and one._

+---

+He looked down at the earnest faces in front of him...

+It had been a long journey to this place to meet and find this man hidden in the mountains of Africa.

+Lying there in my cocoon of bliss, one year old, I could see them leaning over the crib I was lying in.
+I did not recognise their shapes yet, just the energetics of our relationships.
+I was the centre and they were like electrons orbiting around the nucleus, like the interactions of atoms forming a molecule of existence.
+One could call it the DNA of our spiritual existence&mdash;the template that you are born with&mdash;rich or poor, surrounded by siblings or a single child to a single mum; parents who are happy or depressed, loving or violent, caring or distant, abusive or kind...

+Often when they leaned over me a worm-like tentacle would emerge and reach down towards me.
+It was filled with fear, as they were worried about me&mdash;whether I would live or I would die.
+But, for me, there was no distinction.
+I was just here, lying around, unable to sit up, reacting to what was around me, unable to move away.
+Everything reverberated with its sensations&mdash;whether hard or soft, slow or fast, loud or quiet&mdash;so many new feelings surrounding me.

+When I needed to cough, I coughed and when it was over, it was done.
+My only need was food and love and a safe space to be.

+Is that when it began?

+Although I could not understand their words, I could see them, as Yogananda said, "All babies are born with the capacity to speak any language on earth.
+I was born with the knowledge of all languages.
+Slowly, I had to learn that my parents only understood a specific language.
+I had to constrain myself in order to communicate with them."

+{I think it is not that they baby has knowledge of all languages.
+He has the ability to speak any one, if taught.
+But he does come in to life knowing a root language, what one might call the Divine language of existence.

+Those around me, I perceived/saw as vibrational patterns or crystals that formed shapes.
+I could tell by their nature what energy or intention they carried.

+---

+This is the creation of the vessel, the chariot, the construction that you will be shaped from and by throughout your life.

+The goal is for each one of us to re-pattern ourselves.
+It is referred to as redemption, חוזר בצובה, returning to the source through the process of first atonement then "atunement".
+This is done by passing through the three levels of forgiveness, till gratitude is all that remains.

+This will require a change.
+If you want your life to change, first change yourself.
+The Holy One, blessed be He, will not change.

+---

+In my bubble, or womb, of light, I had no fear.
+I was still aware of and connected to the Light.
+I was clean and pure, and thus radiated that image of Divine, that is spoken of in Genesis.
+Every morning, I am reminded of this. <b>אלוהים, הנפשׁ שׁנתתה בי, תהוּרה. </b>